Art has always been a medium of expression, communication and revolution!

 This was because she was exploring the balance between sexuality and sensuality in both her subjects and her viewers.

-Some of Casteel’s famous works now hang in various museums and galleries around the world, like the Denver Art Museum and the Modern Museum of Fort Worth.
+Some of Casteel’s famous black modern art now hang in various museums and galleries around the world.

-Somaya is recognized for her paintings of black women from the Renaissance and the Rocco tradition, as well as her small, portable portraits.
+Somaya is recognized for her paintings of black women from the Renaissance and the Rococo tradition, as well as her small, portable portraits.